Open Source · C++20 · GPL v3

 // not another Terminal Emulator

-Active development 196+ commits GPL v3 licensed
+Active development 521 test scenarios GPL v3 licensed

 A terminal that treats sessions as first-class objects.